 The Criminal Justice Policy Coalition works on a number of issues related to police conduct, prison conditions and sentencing reform within the Commonwealth of Massachusetts.
-In 2003/04 our major focus is the establishment of a citizen review board for the Department of Corrections, with secondary foci of Mandatory Minimum sentencing and Criminal Offender Record Information (CORI) reform.

 All work is accomplished by the volunteer board, comprised of community activists, university professors from various disciplines, and individuals who have worked, or are working, as volunteers within the prison system.
 As well, members of the organization assist in a number of ways.
 There are no stipends available for working with the CJPC either as an intern or as a citizen activist.

 Optimally, interns will engage one particular issue, understanding the differences among the several legislative proposals for that issue where available, and between those proposals and existing legislation or administrative regulations.
 Where appropriate, the intern will canvas other states to discover other approaches to the issue.
 This analysis then leads to creating written materials aimed at the public as well as at legislators.
 Interns will engage in “grass roots” work (e-mails, phone calls, and letters) with the CJPC membership and with the public encouraging them to engage their legislative representatives in a dialogue on the issue.